 Should I Apply to Law School?
 Should I Even Go?

-While the decision to attend any graduate school is a big one, law school in particular seems especially so given its length (three years), expense ($50,000 + a year is not uncommon).
-The decision to study law is one that you want to make only after solid self-assessment and occupational research.
-A "default" decision - made just because you are unhappy in your current position or the job market may be in a downturn - is the weakest of the rationales.
-At best, it seems risky to your future happiness if you put yourself through the whole application process and don't feel reasonably confident that a legal education is a comfortable fit.
+The decision to study law following graduation from Princeton is one that you want to make only after solid self-assessment and occupational research.
+A "default" decision - made just because nothing else appeals - is the weakest of the rationales.
+While the decision to attend any graduate school is a big one, law school in particular seems especially so given its length (three years) and expense ($75,000 + a year is not uncommon).
+At best, it seems risky to your future happiness if you put yourself through the whole application process and don't feel completely confident that a legal education is a comfortable fit.

 So, should you go to law school?
-When considering the study of law, there are key skills that you should excel in and enjoy using: analytical reasoning; research, research, and research (remember Senior Thesis?); communication skills – oral and written; critical analysis of written works, to name a few.
+When considering the study of law, there are key skills that you should excel in and enjoy using: analytical reasoning; research, research, and research (think Senior Thesis); communication skills – oral and written; critical analysis of written works, to name a few.
 Do you like to argue your point of view?
 Yes?
 Good.
 Now, can you argue the exact opposite point of view with equal passion and conviction?
+No?
+Hmm, not so good.
 Seeing all sides of any argument will put you in good standing in law school - even if you never plan on doing trial litigation.